x-mai9/test-jenkins/README.md

 ```

 Code coverage with Istanbul may not display the coverage result
---> Have to config some stuffs with babel?!
+--> Have to config some stuffs with babel?

 "webpack" in the directory contains HelloWorld.js to run the config.